beyond-decentralized/AIRport/README.md

 ### Monetization<a name="monetization"></a>

-To fulfil the rest of the the incentives two alternative mechanisms can be employed.
+To fulfil the rest of the incentives two alternative mechanisms will be employed.

 #### Private advertisement profit sharing

-Airport (in combination with Arweave) will support an privacy centric advertisement engine.
-The decision making engine will kept on user devices, thus solving data privacy issues (data will not be shared with any authority or intermediary or the advertisers and will remain solely on the users device, inside the relational database, which is embedded in the locally installed AIRport App).
-This allows to keep the user in full control of how much data is used for serving Ads.
+Airport (in combination with Arweave) will support a privacy-centric advertisement engine.
+The Ad decision making engine will kept on user devices, thus solving data privacy issues.
+Data will not be shared with any authority or intermediary or the advertisers and will remain solely on the Users device (inside the relational database, which is embedded in the locally installed AIRport App).
+This keeps the User in full control of how much data is used for serving Ads.

-The advertisement model will be flipped from traditional push, where a central authority decides what Ads get pushed to a user, to pull model, where the users device decides what Ads to pull to the user.
-Ads themselves will be stored on Arweave and tagged appropriately (to allow devices to pull the most appropriate Ads for the user).
+The AIRport advertisement model is flipped from traditional push to pull.
+In the push model a central authority decides what Ads get pushed to a user.
+In AIRport pull model the User device decides what Ads to pull to the User.
+Ads themselves will be stored on Arweave and tagged to allow pulling the most appropriate Ads.
 Thus the advertisement platform becomes fully decentralized and cannot be manipulated by a central authority.

-In the long term multiple incentive tiers will be employed for the users, with increasing monetary rewards for all participants (because they provide increasingly accurate Ads for the users):
+In the long term multiple incentive tiers will be employed for the Users, with increasing monetary rewards for all participants (because they provide increasingly accurate Ad placement):

-1. Basic content based tier - users receive Ads based on the data that is sent to the target app from AIRport for a given page render.
+1. Basic "content based" tier - users receive Ads based on the data that is (locally) sent to the Apps from AIRport (for any given rendered page).
-2. Enhanced content based tier - application reinforces the Ad choice by sending back to AIRport App the metadata about the page (and static content that is rendered on the page).
+2. Enhanced "content based" tier - Apps reinforces Ad choices by sending back to AIRport page metadata (and static content rendered on pages).
-3. Demographic tier - user voluntarily stores their demographic data in AIRport (again it's not shared with anyone, just used to pull more accurate Ads).
+3. Demographic tier - user voluntarily stores their demographic data in AIRport.
+Again, it's not shared with anyone, just used to pull more accurate Ads.
 4. Geographic tier - users opt in to using their permanent and current location for serving Ads (again this information remains on the device only and is not shared with anyone).
-5. Model tier - users opt in to anonymized big data model generation for optimal Ad placement.
-This does require sharing data which is scrubbed of any PI (which AIRport can do since it can provide annotations on per column basis to flag all PI data).
+5. Model tier - users opt in   anonymized Big Data model generation for optimal Ad placement.
+This does require sharing data which is scrubbed of any PI (AIRport will provide annotations on per column basis to flag PI data).

 Advertisement revenue will be split between the 3 parties (User, Apps, Airport) in a manner that best fits the market conditions at that time.